-There are several reasons why a person might be feeling alone in a relationship, including trust issues, attachment issues, abuse in past relationships or poor communication styles.
-By communicating with your partner, exploring intimacy with them and investing in yourself through new hobbies and self-care, you can begin to heal and feel more connected.
+It’s common to feel alone in a relationship from time to time.
+There are several reasons why it might happen, including trust issues, attachment issues, abuse in past relationships, or poor communication styles.
+By communicating with your partner and investing in yourself through new hobbies and self-care, you can begin to heal and feel more connected.

 Signs of Loneliness in a Relationship

 Loneliness can look different for different people.
-Some may experience it as a physical hurt or pain, while others may feel unwanted or unappreciated.
+Some may experience loneliness as a physical ache or pain, while others may feel unwanted or unappreciated.

 Some common signs of feeling alone in a relationship include: